- Where is your office?

 At Claibourne Counseling, we do not bill insurance directly, we are considered an out-of-network provider.
 Some insurance companies will reimburse a portion of the sessions if the plan allows – it just depends on what the out-of-network coverage is.
 We encourage you to call your provider to determine your coverage benefit.

-We charge $170 per 50-minute session and $270 per 80-minute session.
+Prices are $170 per 50-minute session and $270 per 80-minute session.
 Family and Couples therapy costs the same per session as Individual therapy.
 Cash, credit cards, and HSA debit cards are accepted.

 - What are the counseling services offered at Claibourne Counseling?